 ✥ ✥ ✥

-Broad research efforts have shown Small Teams to be more effective than larger teams in many dimensions, and that people prefer being in a small teams to being in a larger organization.
-In 1958 participants in research by Slater preferred being in a team of five, rather than larger teams.
+Broad research efforts have shown small teams to be more effective than larger teams in many dimensions, and that people prefer being in a small teams to being in a larger organization.
+In 1958 participants in research by Slater preferred being in a team of five, rather than larger teams (, p.
+86).
 The team members found that larger teams were less coordinated, more difficult to share ideas in, and were not as effective in using the team member’s time, than was true for smaller teams.
 Members of smaller teams (two to four members) also preferred to be in teams of five, showing a preference for small team size.
-Research conducted by Kameda et al in 1992 shows increasing performance with team size, then decreasing performance with team size.
-The experiment used team sizes of two, four, six and twelve people.
-The conclusion was that the performance of members in a team of four people were highest.
-In more recent research on software development teams they found that teams with nine or more people were less productive than teams with fewer than nine members.
-Other studies have shown that a critical mass of three people was both necessary and sufficient to perform better than the best individuals, so though small is beautiful, three is probably a lower bound on effective team size.
+Research conducted by Kameda et al. in 1992 shows increasing performance with team size, then decreasing performance with team size.
+The experiment used team sizes of two, four, six, and twelve people.
+The conclusion was that the performance of members in a team of four people were highest ().
+In more recent research on software development, teams with nine or more people were found to be less productive than teams with fewer than nine members ().
+Other studies have shown that a critical mass of three people was both necessary and sufficient to perform better than the best individuals, so though small is beautiful, three is probably a lower bound on effective team size ().

 If a team starts to grow too large, consider Mitosis.